Ayush-Warikoo/Master-Menu/README.md

 ## Deployment

+Note that if you have the GitHub Actions set-up, the following will be done automatically when you commit.

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance to be ready for deployment